fizzbee-io/website/content/tutorials/getting-started.md

 {{% /fizzbee %}}

 ### Any with condition
-Another extension to the any is to specify a condition.
+A condition can be specified when using the any keyword.
 This is useful when you want to choose a value
 {{% fizzbee %}}